 #2.
 Set an appropriate budget

 Budget can sound like a restricting word.
-But for event planners, the budget provides the perfect constraints to foster creativity.
+But for event and meeting planners, the budget provides the perfect constraints to foster creativity.
 After all, problem-solving requires problems to occur in the first place, right?

 There are many different ways to strategize a budget.
 But a good rule of thumb is to anticipate spending 10% more of the budget you have determined.
 Things change, so having that cushion will help you out in the long term.